ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 Patient that ultimately defines Ophthalmic Dispensing."

-DISPENSING OPTICIAN, or LICENSED DISPENSING OPTICIAN, LDO, is herein defined as a Board Certified and-or State Licensed healthcare provider who specializes in the design of prescription eyewear, i.e., lenses, frames and contact lenses, which includes the duplicating, measuring, inspecting, and verifying of prescription lenses, and any subsequent frame Alignment or other Adjustments, including the Final Fitting, whereby the Patient's visual comfort, and the long-term comfort and wear-ability of their eyewear is the primary objective.
+DISPENSING OPTICIAN, LICENSED DISPENSING OPTICIAN or REGISTERED DISPENSING OPTICIAN, LDO or RDO (depending on the State's designation): EYE CARE PROFESSIONAL, ECP, herein defined as a Board Certified and-or State Licensed Eye Care Practitioner who specializes in the design of prescription eyewear, i.e., lenses, frames and contact lenses, which includes the duplicating, measuring, inspecting, and verifying of prescription lenses, and any subsequent frame Alignment and other Adjustments, which includes the Final Fitting, whereby the Patient's visual comfort, the long term comfort and wearability of their eyewear is the primary objective.
+Watch 'What Is An Optician'.

-An expanded definition as defined by the U.S. Dept. of Labor, Bureau of Labor Statistics: "Designs, measures, fits, and adapts lenses and frames according to written optical prescription or specifications; assists with selecting frames; measures for size of eyeglasses and coordinates frames with facial and eye measurements and optical prescriptions; prepares work order for optical laboratory containing instructions for grinding and mounting lenses in frames; verifies exactness of finished lens spectacles; adjusts frame and lens position to fit; shapes or reshapes frames.
+NOTE: An expanded definition as defined by the U.S. Dept. of Labor, Bureau of Labor Statistics: "Designs, measures, fits, and adapts lenses and frames according to a written optical prescription or specifications; assists with selecting frames; measures for size of eyeglasses and coordinates frames with facial and eye measurements and optical prescriptions; prepares a work order for an optical laboratory containing instructions for grinding and mounting lenses in an ophthalmic frame; verifies exactness of finished lenses; adjusts frame and lens positions to fit the wearer; shapes or reshapes frames.
 Includes contact lens Opticians."
-See OpticiansForChange.com.
+See also OpticiansForChange.com.

 "When's the last time you saw or heard a retail optical